Toronto Maple Leafs: Head coaches

 Dick Carroll was the first coach for the club.
 He was the coach from 1917 to 1919.
 He won one Cup with the Arenas.

 The Maple Leafs have had 41 head coaches (including four interim coaches).
 The franchise's first head coach was Dick Carroll, who coached the team for two seasons.
 Several coaches have served as the Leafs head coach on multiple occasions.
 King Clancy was named the head coach on three occasions while Charles Querrie and Punch Imlach served the position on two occasions.
-Craig Berube is the current head coach.
-He was named coach on May 17, 2024.
+Jim Hiller is the Maple Leafs' current head coach, having been hired on June 17, 2026.

 Punch Imlach coached the most regular season games of any Leafs' head coach with 770 games, and has the most all-time points with the Maple Leafs, with 865.
 He is followed by Pat Quinn, who coached 574 games, with 678 points all-time with the Maple Leafs.
 Both Mike Rodden and Dick Duff, have the fewest points with the Maple Leafs, with 0.
 Both were interim coaches who coached only two games each in 1927 and 1980 respectively, losing both games.
 Sheldon Keefe earned the most points of any Leafs head coach in a single season, with 115 points during the 2021–22 season.
 Five Maple Leafs' coaches have been inducted into the Hockey Hall of Fame as players, while four others were inducted as builders.
 Pat Burns is the only Leafs' head coach to win a Jack Adams Award with the team.

 Draft picks

 In the 1963 NHL amateur draft, the NHL's inaugural draft, the Maple Leafs selected Walt McKechnie, a centre from the London Nationals with their first pick, sixth overall.
 Two Maple Leafs captains were obtained through the draft, Darryl Sittler in the 1970 draft; as well as Wendel Clark in the 1985 draft.
-The Maple Leafs have drafted two players with a first overall draft pick; Clark in the 1985 draft, and Auston Matthews in the 2016 draft.
+The Maple Leafs have drafted three players with a first overall draft pick; Clark in the 1985 draft, Auston Matthews in the 2016 draft, and Gavin McKenna in the 2026 draft.
 Other notable Maple Leafs draft picks and current players with the team are defenceman Morgan Rielly (fifth overall, 2012), and wingers William Nylander and Mitch Marner (eighth and fourth overall in 2014 and 2015 respectively).
-The team's most recent first round selection was Easton Cowan, at 28th overall in the 2023 draft.
+The team's most recent first-round selection was Gavin McKenna, at first overall in the 2026 draft.